-- Freeport-McMoRan (installations in United States, Peru, Chile and Indonesia); - BHP Billiton (Installations in Australia, United States, South Africa, Chile); - Teck Energy (installations in Canada); - Cloud Peak Energy (installations in Wyoming USA); - Newmont Mining Corporation (installations in United States, Indonesia and Australia); - Toll Mining Services (installations in Australia in Queensland, Western Australia and South Australia); and - Xstrata (installation in Chile).
+- Freeport-McMoRan (installations in United States, Peru, Chile and Indonesia); - BHP Billiton (installations in Australia, United States, South Africa, Chile); - Teck Energy (installations in Canada); - Cloud Peak Energy (installations in Wyoming USA); and - Toll Mining Services (installations in Australia in Queensland, Western Australia and South Australia).

 There are currently over 22,000 mining Haul Trucks in operation around the world.
 This number is growing at an estimated 7-8% per year.
-Less than 1,200 of the Haul Trucks in operation have Fatigue Detection and Management systems installed, creating a substantial opportunity for the company.
+However, less than 2,500 of the Haul Trucks in operation have any Fatigue and Distraction Detection and Management systems installed, creating a substantial opportunity for the Company.

-At 30 June 2012, Seeing Machines had 680 systems installed in Haul Trucks and other mining related vehicles.
-Between January and June 2012, the company shipped over 180 units and had a backlog of over 200 units at 30 June 2012.
+At 30 June 2013, Seeing Machines had over 1,372 systems installed in Haul Trucks and other mining related vehicles.
+The Company had an order backlog of over 132 units as at 30 June 2013.